 by Barex Aster

-The phenomena which shapes reality in accordance with one's very own knowledge and experiences as well as the assimilation of accepted beliefs.
+The phenomena that shapes reality in accordance with one's very own knowledge and experiences as well as the assimilation of accepted beliefs.

 That is Truth.